-To begin the first test run of the machine, move the Z and X carriages to their mid travel points, this will give you plenty of clearance for your first moves.
-Bring the computer mount around and adjust it to a comfortable position.
-Hook up the keyboard and mouse and the monitor and Parallel port cables.
-Plug the power cable in to the PC (this cable is hard wired into the control panel and comes out at the tailstock end of the machine along with the parallel port cable).
-Turn the PC on and install Mach 3 and the XML file according to the instructions.
-Once done, on your desktop screen you should have several icons.
+Your desktop screen will have several icons.
 RECYCLE BIN, MACH LOADER.
-Double click Mach Loader and then select LATHE.
-Now make sure all your switches on the machine panel are in the OFF position and be sure your E-Stop switch is engaged by twisting it.
-Set the selector switch to LATHE mode and turn on the SPINDLE POWER switch.
+Double click Mach Loader and then select MILL.
+The Mach 3 screen should load up at this point.
+Now make sure all your switches on the machine panel are in the OFF position be sure your E-Stop switch is engaged by twisting it.
+Set the selector switch to MILL mode and turn on the SPINDLE POWER switch.
 You should get a red light and hear the auxiliary cooling fan running.
 Turn on the CNC POWER switch and you should get a red light and also hear the power supply fan running.
 Turn on the STEPPER switch and you should hear the steppers jump to locked position.
 You should not be able to turn the handles at this point.
 The DRO display may or may not light up at this point.
 It is hard wired into the power switch, but also has a separate ON-OFF switch on the back of the display.
-On the lower left of the Mach 3 screen you will see a reset button flashing- click on this to reset.
+On the lower left of the Mach 3 screen you will see a reset button flashingclick on this to reset.
 Note- every time you turn off the stepper switch, the reset will flash and you will need to reset it.
-Once the reset button is reset, go to the top right of the screen and select MANUAL.
+Once the reset button is reset, go to the top of the screen and select MDI (Manual Data Input).
 A bar will open up for data entry.
 First type G91 and hit enter.
 G91 is the code for incremental moves.
-Now type G0Z1 and hit enter.
-The carriage should move 1" to the right.
-Now try G0Z-1 and hit enter.
-The carriage should move 1" to the left.
-Try the same commands for X axis according to the chart on the right sheet metal shield.
+Now type G0 X1 and hit enter.
+The carriage should move 1".
+Now try G0 X-1 and hit enter.
+The carriage should move 1" in the other direction.
+Try the same commands for Y axis according to the chart on the right sheet metal shield.